vscode-neovim/vscode-neovim/README.md

 Parameters:

 -   `code (string)`: The javascript to execute.
+-   `opts` (table): Map of optional parameters:
--   `args (any)`: Optionally provide arguments that are accessible as the `args` variable in javascript.
+    -   `args` (any): a value to make available as the `args` variable in javascript.
 Can be a single value such as a string or a table of multiple values.

 Returns: